Careers360 Logo

 A bacterial cell was transformed with a recombinant DNA molecule that was generated using a human gene.
 However, the transformed cells did not produce the desired protein.
 Reasons could be:

 a.
-A human gene may have intron which bacteria cannot process
+A human gene may have an intron that bacteria cannot process

 b.
 Amino acid codons for humans and bacteria are different